 While this may be somewhat controversial, grains cause inflammation of an already sensitive and taxed postpartum gut.
 Also eating foods like bread, muffins and pasta fills you up, but contains less nutrients than other foods that are more beneficial for you.

 I talk a little about my experience going gluten free in this post on pregnancy eating mistakes.
 I went gluten free during my 3rd pregnancy, but thought the radical health changes were just some kinda of fluke pregnancy thing.
-So I decided to eat pizza and calamari, only to have my baby break out (and get fussy from the tomato sauce!).
+So I decided to eat pizza and calamari a few weeks postpartum, only to have my baby break out (and get fussy from the tomato sauce!).
 And a tiny psoriasis patch appear on my leg the next day.
 Coincidence?
 Maybe.
 But, I went back to gluten free real quick.

 Reduce bread and pasta, or opt for gluten free versions.
 Need carbs?
 Add in more rice, potatoes, oats (gf) and quinoa to your breastfeeding diet.